quex-tech/cardano-oracle/off-chain/README.md

 Passphrase is optional.
 If speficied, you have to remember it and provide to the other scripts with the `--passhprase` option.

-Also shows oracle pool owner addresses.
+Also shows the addresses.
 Top up the treasury address.

 You can print these addresses again with: